amccaugh/phidl/README.md

 ![phidl example image](https://amccaugh.github.io/phidl/readme_1.png)

-There's also a "port" functionality which allows you to snap together geometry like Legos without caring about where exactly the absolute coordinates of either geometry is.
+There's also a "port" functionality that allows you to snap together geometry like Legos without caring about where exactly the absolute coordinates of either geometry is.
 For instance, connecting the above misaligned rectangles is a two-line command:

 ![phidl example image](https://amccaugh.github.io/phidl/readme_2.png)